Elements-Agency/benjaminjyoung/content/artwork/frys-tree/index.md

 ### Inspiration ###

-{{< img src="reference.webp" width="250px" height="297px" class="floatright" gallery="progress" alt="Fry Tree Reference Photo" title="Refernece Photo" link="reference.jpg" >}}
+{{< img src="reference.webp" width="250px" height="297px" class="floatright" gallery="progress" alt="Fry Tree Reference Photo" title="Reference Photo" link="reference.jpg" >}}

 The tree it's self is the lone tree that stands around a hiking trail bend at [Fry Family Park](https://starkparks.com/parks/fry-family-park/), close to near my home.
 This is a trail and park I frequently hike and visit, as it's the closest Stark Park to my home, in East Sparta Ohio.
 The photo I took that served as a reference was when I was hiking on winter, and caught the sky's twilight as a background to the tree.
-Creating not only a spooky, but awinspiring effect.
+Creating not only a spooky, but awe-inspiring effect.
 It was something I had to paint.

 [Buy the Painting >](#purchase)